ephread/inkgd/docs/source/getting_started/installation.rst

 |

-After the installation is completed, a confimation dialog should pop up.
+After the installation is completed, a confirmation dialog should pop up.
 Click on *OK* to close it.

 .. image:: img/introduction/asset_lib_successful_installation.png